B-25D-1 "Crabb 2nd" Serial Number 41-30517

 Mission History

-During a low level attack on Cape Gloucester, this bomber was part of the second flight, fired on by US Navy anti-aircraft gunners as it over flew the landing craft.
+On December 26, 1943 took off on a low level strike against Cape Gloucester, this B-25 was part of the second flight, fired on by US Navy anti-aircraft gunners as it over flew the landing craft.
 The bomber was mistaken for an enemy plane, as Japanese aircraft were attacking the area.
-Hit in the right engine and bomb bay and caught on fire, and flew away from the formation to circle and ditch in Borgen Bay after feathering the right engine.
-Loosing altitude, it ditched six miles from Silimati Point.
+Hit in the right engine and bomb bay and caught on fire.
+The right engine was feathered and the B-25 flew away from the formation, loosing altitude then ditched six miles from Silimati Point into Borgen Bay.

 References